 Cocaine is a stimulant drug that is frequently abused.
-Cocaine abuse in the United States peaked in the 1970s and 1980s but remains an significant problem today.
+Cocaine makes users feel euphoric, energetic, and mentally alert.
+Highly addictive, it can cause severe mental and physical problems.
+Cocaine abuse in the United States peaked in the 1970s and 1980s, but remains a significant problem today.
 The stimulant directly affects brain function, and long-term addiction leads to extensive physiological and psychological problems.

 Pure cocaine was first extracted from the leaf of the Erythroxylon coca bush in the mid-19th century.
 In the early 1900s, people were lacing tonics and elixirs with the stimulant in hopes of treating a wide range of illnesses.
 Cocaine quickly became popular as an ingredient in patented medicines (such as throat lozenges and tonics) and other products (such as Coca-Cola, from which it was later removed).